fsccoin/go-fsc/README.md

 This command will:
- * Start `fsc` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start `fsc` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the FSC network, which is very CPU intensive.
  * Start up `fsc`'s built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console),
    (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as `fsc`'s own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).